Nicole Scherzinger Flaunts Sparkly Dress And Incredible Figure While In Hong Kong

 The post has been liked by over 50,000 users and is getting praised by fans in the comments section.

-According to the Daily Mail, she attended a party for jewelry designer Lorraine Schwartz in the outfit.
+According to The Daily Mail, she wore the outfit while attending a party for jewelry designer Lorraine Schwartz.

 Scherzinger rose to fame when she became a member of the girl group, Eden’s Crush, who was on the reality show Popstars.
 Their debut album in 2001 peaked at No. 6 in the U.S. and their single “Get Over Yourself” went to No. 8 and has been certified gold.
 The band disbanded in 2002.